-Physical Rehabilitation after Breast Cancer
+Physical Rehabilitation After Breast Cancer

-Disease free survival after diagnosis and treatment has been reported to be between 63%-74% at 10 years, with overall survival rates of 63-86% (Jacobsen et al, 1995).
-Therefore, the focus of rehabilitation is to optimise the quality of care and survival, as well as quality of living for women diagnosed with breast cancer.
+Breast cancer is ranked the top in types of cancer that affects Singaporean women8.
+It affects up to 1-in-13 women during their lifetime4.
+Moreover, disease-free survival after diagnosis and treatment of breast cancer has been reported as between 63%-74% at 10 years, with an overall survival rate of 63-86%5.
+As a reult, the focus of rehabilitation has shifted to optimise the quality of care and survival, as well as the quality of living of women diagnosed with breast cancer.

 Table 1: Summary of surgical procedures for breast cancer

 |Breast conservation (wide local excision; quadrantectomy; tylectomy; partial mastectomy)||Excision of tumour & surrounding breast tissue to give an adequate surgical margin from cancer cells.
 Axillary dissection performed in conjunction|

 |Simple mastectomy||Excision of all the breast tissue|

 |Modified radial mastectomy (Patey)/MRM||Excision of all the breast tissue, axillary dissection & pectoralis minor muscle|